haukened/rr-dns/.github/instructions/golang.instructions.md

 - `import` may only appear once in a file.
 - no code may appear before the `package` statement, or between the `package` and `import` statements.
 - do not create random files for testing purposes.

+## Linting
+- Run `golangci-lint` to check for linting issues.
+- Fix all linting errors before submitting code.